davidmaimoun/sauron_osint/README.md

 > “One username to rule them all.”

 ---
-## ✨ Why Use Sauron Eye
+## ✨ About Sauron Eye

+### A non-aggressive OSINT

-- Designed for non-aggressive OSINT: does not exploit vulnerabilities or bypass protections
+- Does not exploit vulnerabilities or bypass protections

 - Works fully legally, only analyzing publicly accessible data

 - Highly recommended: use --deep mode for JavaScript-heavy platforms

-- Only username scanning is fully supported; email and full name scanning are experimental
+- Only username scanning is fully supported

+### 🔁 OSINT Pivoting

+Starting from a known username on a single platform (for example a profile you encountered or interacted with), Sauron helps identify other **public accounts using the same username** across different services.

+This allows analysts to:
+- Map public digital presence
+- Correlate accounts across platforms
+- Understand online behavior patterns

+All checks are passive and rely only on publicly accessible information.

 ---